TedMANNERs/PREN2/README.md

 # PREN2
-The navigation software for the PREN2 autonomous device "Horwbor"
+The navigation software for the PREN2 autonomous device "Horwbot"